 Rolls of Honour photos: Jane Dickson, Michael Carver

 After his discharge, Sidney stayed at his family home, 4 Ringshall, until 1920.
-The 1921 Electoral Register then shows him living at 46 Little Gaddesden, but in 1922 he returned to 4 Ringshall.
+The 1921 Electoral Register shows him living at 46 Little Gaddesden and the Census confirms that he then worked as a Gardener for Miss Katherine Denison at Marian Lodge.
+However, in 1922 he returned to 4 Ringshall.
 He has not been traced for much of the 1920s, though he may be the Sydney Rogers at 60 High Street, Berkhamsted in 1925 and 1926.

 Electoral Registers for 1929 and 1930 then show him living at 44 Cotterells, Boxmoor and, by 1939, he had moved to Hitchin.
 The 1939 Register records him living in a Lodgings House, 30 Bridge Street, Hitchin and working as a General Labourer.